khthomas/machine_learning_class/SVDD_Project/SVDD_Notes.md

 ## Papers:

+### Support Vector Data Description
+The OG paper that started it all
+* Outlier detection
+* Unbalanced classificaiton problems (one class is very well sampled and the other is not)
+* Data set comparisons.
+* Start at the center of the data, and expand the radius of the hyper sphere until all of the data is contained within the sphere.

 ### A Revisit to Support Vector Data Description (https://www.csie.ntu.edu.tw/~cjlin/papers/svdd.pdf)
 * method for outlier detection
 * There are some things that may lead to improper use of SVDD